St John Bosco Arts College

-- Within the college, a team of staff will work with your child’s primary school prior to starting in September.
-During the final term in primary school, taster days are organised for your child to spend valuable time in their new school.
+Within the college, a team of staff will work with your child’s primary school prior to starting in September.
+During the final term in primary school, taster days are organised for your child to better facilitate the transition to their new school.
 This visit includes taster classes and activities designed to allow your child to get to know some of their new teachers and make new friends.
-The college also has a transition programme, organised by the chaplain, for students who may find the move to secondary school difficult.
+The college also has a transition programme, organised by the chaplain, for students who may find the move to secondary school especially challenging.

-- If your child has an Education, Health Care Plan or pre-existing Statement of Educational Need, transition work begins in Year 9.
-This is to support students as they move to Key Stage 4.
+If your child has an Education, Health Care Plan or pre-existing Statement of Educational Need, transition to our school will be carefully managed.
+Work then begins in Year 9 to support students as they move to Key Stage 4.
 A final review in Year 11 for students with an EHCP will take place regardless of whether they opt for sixth form, alternative colleges, or work based provision.

 - How are the school’s resources allocated and matched to a child’s or young person’s special needs?